A downloadable tool

 • Send a signal.

 That's it.
-You don't need to learn any more fancy stuff.
+You don't need to learn anything more than that if you don't want to.
 That pattern alone will save you from the coupling nightmare.
 When you need to you can branch out into all the other more advanced features, like PulseQuery(), but at it's core, Pulse is always trying to stay as simple as possible to use.

 Your game can talk back